ryo-arima/ctree/README.md

 > **⚠️ WARNING: This project is currently under active development and is not yet ready for production use.**

-A command-line tool for generating call trees from source code using ctags. `ctree` analyzes your codebase and outputs structured call trees in YAML format, making it easier to understand code dependencies and execution flows.
+A command-line tool for generating call trees from source code. `ctree` analyzes your codebase and outputs structured call trees in YAML format, making it easier to understand code dependencies and execution flows.

 ## Features